mem0ai/mem0/examples/sadhguru-ai/README.md

 ## Sadhguru AI

 This directory contains the code used to implement [Sadhguru AI](https://sadhguru-ai.streamlit.app/) using Embedchain.
+It is built on 3K+ videos and 1K+ articles of Sadhguru.
+You can find the full list of data sources [here](https://gist.github.com/deshraj/50b0597157e04829bbbb7bc418be6ccb).

 ## Run locally